Jack Ryan (TV series): Development

 On September 22, 2015, it was announced that Carlton Cuse and Graham Roland were developing a television series adaptation of Tom Clancy's Jack Ryan series of novels.

 The potential series was described as "a new contemporary take on the character using the novels as source material".
 Production companies involved with the project were slated to include Paramount Television, Platinum Dunes and Skydance Media.
 A week later, following a bidding war among multiple television networks, it was announced that streaming service Amazon Video had purchased the rights to the series.

 Amazon proceeded to put the production into development during which time they ordered three scripts written by Cuse and Roland.
 On August 16, 2016, it was announced that the production had been given a straight-to-series order for a first season consisting of ten episodes.

 In January 2017, it was announced that Morten Tyldum would direct the pilot and that Daniel Sackheim would direct multiple episodes and produce the series.

 On April 24, 2018, it was reported that Amazon had renewed the series.
 The second season was set in South America, where Ryan takes on "a dangerous, declining democratic regime."
 On May 14, 2018, it was reported that Richard Rutkowski had served as cinematographer for the pilot and that Checco Varese had acted in the role for the following seven episodes of season one.

 On August 14, 2018, it was announced that Phil Abraham was joining the series as an executive producer and would direct the first two episodes of the second season.

 On September 4, 2018, it was reported that Dennie Gordon would direct three episodes of season two and serve as an executive producer.

-On February 13, 2019, Amazon renewed the series for a third season at the TCA press tour which is scheduled to be released on December 21, 2022.
+On February 13, 2019, Amazon renewed the series for a third season at the TCA press tour which was scheduled to be released on December 21, 2022.

 On October 24, 2019, Paul Scheuring was reported to be the showrunner for season three, as well as an executive producer.
 Scheuring stepped down as showrunner in January 2020 "after discovering he wasn't a good fit".
 He was replaced by Vaun Wilmott, a writer and producer on Star Trek: Discovery.

-On October 14, 2021, before the third season release, Amazon renewed the series for a fourth season.
-On May 9, 2022, before the release of the third season, it was confirmed the series would end after four seasons.
+On October 14, 2021, before the release of the third season, Amazon renewed the series for a fourth season.

+On May 9, 2022, before the release of the third season, it was confirmed the series would end after the fourth season, which premiered on June 30, 2023.
 A spin-off revolving around Peña's character was also announced to be in development.

+On October 30, 2024, it was announced that Amazon MGM Studios, Paramount Pictures and Skydance was developing a sequel film directed by Andrew Bernstein, written by Aaron Rabin, and starring John Krasinski and Wendell Pierce, who reprise their roles while Michael Kelly is in talks to rejoin the cast.
+Krasinski will also produce the film alongside Allyson Seeger via Sunday Night Productions.